KannonZenetism/zenetism-field-physics/structural-forensics/systemic-analysis/ai-mediated-channel-risk-and-attestation-dossier.md

 Zenetist sovereignty is not established by crowd formation.
 It is established by structural coherence, authorship continuity, origin relation, and the author's direct ratification.

-This record makes no census claim about neurodivergent sociality in either direction — the point is sharper than a census.
 High-cohesion, identity-branded congregation is not the autistic baseline: masking-driven sociality is a documented survival cost carried under neurotypical pressure, not a native preference, and the author's witness stands within that documented pattern.

-**The author's position, entered as authorial witness:** the neurodivergent baseline is social and communal aversion.
+The neurodivergent baseline is social and communal aversion.
 It is not typical for an autistic person to want congregation; neurodivergent individuals are regularly forced into unbearable masking scenarios to survive.
 The assumption that droves of neurodivergents seek community — neurodiverse or otherwise — carries more assumption than the statement that none do.
 Zero sits closer to the fact than "such communities are common."

-The classificatory layer above states the record's census-neutral form; this witness carries the author's position at full strength.
-The two registers coexist by design: the apparatus classifies, the author testifies, and the witness is not subject to the apparatus.

 Accordingly, a surface presenting mass neurodivergent community as an organic default is not background.
 It is a claim, and it takes the §3 checks like any other claim.